percona/everest-doc/docs/install/installEverest.md

     === "Node Port"
         A NodePort is a service that makes a specific port accessible on all nodes within the cluster.
 It enables external traffic to reach services running within the Kubernetes cluster by assigning a static port to each node's IP address.

-        1. Run the following command to change the Everest service type to `NodePort`
+        1. Run the following command to change the Everest service type to `NodePort`:

             ```sh
             kubectl patch svc/everest -n everest-system -p '{"spec": {"type": "NodePort"}}